ManiSadati/GPU_Logic_resimulator/README.md

 ["High-Throughput Logic Timing Simulation on GPGPUs"](https://dl.acm.org/doi/abs/10.1145/2714564)

 (PALANG supports ICCAD2020 [benchmarks](https://drive.google.com/drive/u/0/folders/1IrWXkHEED_gVsLPUGrIKNIOAE6BIp0WY)).
 This version of code is consistent with the one submitted to contest.
+So it may have some issues with your designs.
+If you faced any problems ask us in the issues!

 ## 1. How to Build